SEC4SR/sec4sr.github.com/README.md

 <!-- We will release the true link of our Github repository when the review process is over. -->

+# News
+The paper releasing **SEC4SR** has been accepted by IEEE Transactions on Dependable and Secure Computing (TDSC), 2022.

 # About
 This is the official webpage for paper ***Defending against Audio Adversarial Examples on Speaker Recognition Systems***.